Natural environment

 How To Guide For Setting Science Based Targets

-Guidance that provides a brief introduction to a leading methodology for translating planetary thresholds related to greenhouse gas emissions into company-specific targets.
+This guide briefly introduces a leading methodology for translating planetary thresholds related to greenhouse gas emissions into company-specific targets.
 It also provides further links to more detailed implementation guidance.

 Science-Based Targets for Nature: Initial Guidance for Business